-RECOVERY and other randomised trials have now demonstrated the benefit of corticosteroids in hypoxic COVID-19 patients.^{16,17} However, the potential role of corticosteroids in severe influenza remains uncertain, with differing practices and controversy.
-Whilst observational studies report higher mortality associated with the use of corticosteroids in severe influenza, these studies are prone to biases, with a major concern being confounding by indication (the propensity to use corticosteroids in severe influenza is variable and widespread.19 This therapeutic dilemma will only be resolved through an adequately powered randomised trial.
+RECOVERY and other randomised trials have now demonstrated the benefit of corticosteroids in hypoxic COVID-19 patients.
+However, the potential role of corticosteroids in severe influenza remains uncertain, with differing practices and controversy.
+Whilst observational studies report higher mortality associated with the use of corticosteroids in severe influenza, these studies are prone to biases, with a major concern being confounding by indication (the propensity to use corticosteroids only in the more severe patients as a rescue therapy).
+In practice, use of corticosteroids in severe influenza is variable and widespread.
+This therapeutic dilemma will only be resolved through an adequately powered randomised trial.